 The Group leases an administrative office from a non-related party under non-cancellable operating lease agreements.
-The lease terms are negotiated for an average term of 2 years (2014: 2 years), and the lease agreements are renewable at the end of the lease period at market rate.
-The rental expenditure charged to profit or loss during the financial year is disclosed in Note 10.
+The lease terms are negotiated for an average term of 2 years (2015: 2 years), and the lease agreements are renewable at the end of the lease period at market rate.
+The rental expenditure charged to profit or loss during the financial year is disclosed in Note 10 to the financial statements.